blrobin2/pages/README.md

 * A "nav" class on the `nav` element, as well as a "--main" flag, in case you have multiple menus.
 * A "first" class on the first element in the navigation.
 This adjusts to your sorting.
 * A "last" class on the last element in the navigation.
 Like first, this adjusts to your sorting.
-* A "current" class on the current page.

 ### Flash